Moving to Rocky Point – What Should You Know?

 **Member of the local MLS, Multiple Listing Service

-**Have a full legal team, in house, to assist buyers with obtaining titles, and sellers with capital gains strategies.
+**Have a full legal team, in house, to assist buyers with obtaining titles.

 With my credentials and the support of my in house legal team, I am qualified to represent, and PROTECT BUYERS as they search for and purchase the perfect vacation home or income producing investment property.